dopedao/RYO/Combat_Mechanics.md

 a game record all a players keystrokes?
 Rather, ensuring that the keystrokes were valid and recording important outcomes is more worthwhile.

-In `GameEngine` a player chooses to go to a location and make a trade, as their turn is processed, the contract generates events that help and hinder the player.
+In `01_DopeWars` a player chooses to go to a location and make a trade, as their turn is processed, the contract generates events that help and hinder the player.
 They may be attacked and they may find a free bag of cocaine.
 The game does not store the attack, rather it emits the event and applies its effect to the core storage record to store